 - Combine one cup chicken meat to 2 cups rice.

 - Add 2 tablespoons of plain yogurt, and ¼ can of pumpkin puree.

-- According to my vet, 1 cup of this mixture replaces a ½ cup feeding for dry food.
+- According to my vet, 1 cup of this mixture replaces a ½ cup feeding of dry kibble.

-Your dog may take a bit more or less, based on how he’s feeling and how much you normally feed him.
+Your dog may eat a bit more or less, based on how they’re feeling and how much you normally feed them.

-As your dog feels better, you can wean off the yogurt, then the pumpkin.
-Then begin introducing their usual food back until you can wean off the mash completely and back onto your regular feeding.
+As your dog starts to feel better, you can wean them off the yogurt, then the pumpkin.
+Then begin introducing their usual food back until you can wean them off the BRAT mix completely and back onto their regular kibble.

 Please keep in mind that we may receive a small commission when you click our links and make purchases and as an Amazon Associate, this site earns from qualifying purchases.
 However, this does not impact our reviews and comparisons.
 We try our best to keep things fair and balanced, in order to help you make the best choice for you.